Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 Using on a Elitebook 830 g5 with touchscreen, with fenvi BCM94360NG wifi card, 256gb NVME ssd, 8350u CPU, with working smart card reader.

+ABOUT CAMERA (WEBCAM): IT EITHER WORKS OR NOT!
+EACH COMPUTER HAS DIFFERENT NON ESSENTIAL COMPONENTS.
+CAMERA WORKS OUT OF THE BOX OR DOESN'T.
+!!
+THERE IS NO POSSIBLE FIX FOR IT !!

 UPDATED FOR THE LATEST BIOS ONLY 1.14 (or more recent)

 Differences from kecinzer build: